clarktrimble/ba-blog/content/blog/funhouse/index.md

 ### Thanks

-Hey you made it to the end!
+Hey, you made it to the end!
 Thank you for reading : )